 Tutorials must be easy to consume, and learning is best achieved when information is delivered clearly.

 Ensuring your tutorial meets a high standard of clarity begins with planning.
 When you start working on a tutorial, set specific learning objectives for the viewer.
-Write these objectives out, making sure they identify the actions or concepts that users need to know to be successful after watching your tutorial.
+Write these objectives out and ensure that they identify the actions or concepts that users need to know to be successful after watching your tutorial.

 Use a phrase like “Viewers will know…” or “Users will understand…” to express your objectives.